microsoft/playwright/docs/src/test-reporters-js.md

 export default config;
 ```

 The JUnit reporter provides support for embedding additional information on the `testcase` elements using inner `properties`.
-This is based on an [evolved JUnit XML format](https://docs.getxray.app/display/XRAYCLOUD/Taking+advantage+of+JUnit+XML+reports) from Xray Test Management, but can also be used by other tools if they support this way of embedding additonal information for test results; please check it first.
+This is based on an [evolved JUnit XML format](https://docs.getxray.app/display/XRAYCLOUD/Taking+advantage+of+JUnit+XML+reports) from Xray Test Management, but can also be used by other tools if they support this way of embedding additional information for test results; please check it first.

 In configuration file, a set of options can be used to configure this behavior.
 A full example, in this case for Xray, follows ahead.